hubertben/HubNet/README.md

 # HubNet
 A Simple Neural Network Architecture based on Andrej Karpathy's MicroGrad.
+HubNet implements a similar structure to many high level machine learning libraries such as PyTourch or TensorFlow.
+Below are some examples of HubNet's ability to render higher dimentional cross sections.

 ### Iris Dataset | Network Blending Mode